 - forklift trucks

 - hand pallet trucks

 - electric pallet trucks

 - ride-on pallet trucks

 - roll cages

 - trolleys

 - keg trolleys

+- gas cannister trolley

 - stair lifters

+- cellar drop mat

 As with all work equipment it is important to ensure that it is fit for purpose and suitable for the task it is to be used for.
+Staff should report any damage and regular inspections must be carried out to ensure it is safe for use and any damage.

-Lifting equipment such as forklift trucks and pallet trucks fall under specific regulations for testing and inspection - the Lifting Operations and Lifting Equipment Regulations (LOLER).
+Lifting equipment such as lift trucks and pallet trucks fall under specific regulations for testing and inspection - the Lifting Operations and Lifting Equipment Regulations (LOLER).
 There are specific requirements under these regulations; please consult with the HSE Team or your equipment supplier if you require further information.

-2.3 Training
+2.4 Training